STANDARDS-BASED REPORTING AT HALL MIDDLE SCHOOL

 “Education, therefore, is a process of living and not a preparation for future living.”
 John Dewey

-In the fall of 2019, Hall Middle School will implement a system of grading that is based on reporting progress on specific standards instead of reporting an overall percentage in the form of a letter grade.
+Hall Middle School employs a system of feedback and grading that is based on reporting student progress on specific standards instead of overall points/percentages in the form of a letter grade.
 As a school staff, we are committed to cohesive feedback practices that support every learner’s growth and instill a greater sense of relevance and meaning to the process of learning.
+Hall began this practice in the fall of 2019 after a two-year process of study, along with fellow Redwood High feeder Del Mar Middle School.

-What is the purpose of standards-based grading (SBG)?
+What is the purpose of standards-based reporting (SBR)?

-The purpose of standards-based-grading is to accurately represent students’ abilities and understanding based on clearly defined criteria that align with academic and behavioral standards shared across the school.
-Since standards are written to be addressed over the course of an entire school year, SBG reports on student growth over time instead of on a simple average of all points accrued.
+The purpose of standards-based-reporting is to accurately represent students’ abilities and understanding based on clearly defined criteria that align with academic and behavioral standards shared across the school.
+Since standards are written to be addressed over the course of an entire school year, SBR reports on student growth over time instead of on a simple average of all points accrued.

 How does standards-based grading differ from traditional A-F grading?

-Why is Hall Middle School changing to standards-based grading?
+Why is Hall Middle School changing to standards-based reporting?

 We want our students to focus on learning and growth, not points and percentages.
 We want our students to see learning as a continuous process guided by rich feedback, not a process of gaining/losing points.
 We want every parent to know the specific standards their child is learning and to see growth over time.
 Other reasons for standards-based-grading include: